NickD428/challenge-6/readme.md

   to look up weather for any location

   ## License
-  This project is covered by the None License!
+  This project has no licensing!
-  Any questions about this please read more here:

   ## Contributing